The Collection (Ultravox album)

-The Collection is a greatest hits album by British band Ultravox, released on 2 November 1984 by Chrysalis Records.
+The Collection is a greatest hits album by British band Ultravox, released on 2 November 1984 on LP and cassette by Chrysalis Records, followed by compact disc on 11 March 1985.
 It includes all fourteen of the band's hit singles on Chrysalis from 1980 to 1984, including "Love's Great Adventure", released ahead of the album on 12 October 1984 as a stand-alone single.

 The album peaked at number 2 on the UK Album Chart, becoming their highest-charting album.
 It also became their best-selling album, being certified triple platinum by the British Phonographic Industry (BPI) for shipments in excess of 900,000 copies.